 LATEST FNI UPDATE

-The FNI index for the Norwegian economy has been updated with figures up to and including August 31.
-In line with the weak GDP growth for the second quarter that was published last week, the index is revised down somewhat.
-However, the economic situation is somewhat better than earlier this year, but still below trend.

-Read more on retriever.no/fni.

-The figure graphs the Financial News Index (FNI) with 68 percent confidence bands.
-The blue solid line demeaned quarterly GDP growth Mainland Norway, sourced from Statistics Norway (SSB).
-Please use the citation "FNI - Retriever/CAMP_BI" when using the index.

-### TO

-LATEST FNI UPDATE

 The FNI index for the Norwegian economy has been updated with figures up to and including 31 December.
 Following the development of the pandemics, the index fell considerably in November, but the fall does not seem to be persistent.

 Read more on retriever.no/fni.

 The figure graphs the Financial News Index (FNI) with 68 percent confidence bands.
 Please use the citation “FNI – Retriever/CAMP_BI” when using the index.